Good Morning Stretches

 Wake Up Your Body with These Easy Stretches

 Start your day on the right side of the bed with these feel-good stretches.
 These eight simple moves can improve your foot, ankle, and hip mobility, decrease knee and lower-back pain, and build lower-leg strength.
 In addition to benefiting your legs, these stretches lengthen the muscles that help maintain a strong back.
+They'll also get you breathing and can help reduce stress.

 Ease into the moves by starting in bed when you wake up.
 Then get up and use a sturdy piece of furniture for support to complete the circuit.